 The Next Big Thing

 Lobien is one of Southville’s top-performing students having joined several local and international competitions.
 He recently represented the institution as the youngest delegate at the World Scholar’s Cup in Yale University in 2019.
 He exceeded the output expected from a grade schooler and met the standards for a senior high school paper.
 He possesses a high level of critical thinking, communication (written and verbal), interpersonal, and organizational skills which all sums up the best quality of a competent researcher.
-Southville apparently nourished his love for research through output-based activities, intensive reading, and comprehensive presentations.
+Southville influenced his love for research through output-based activities, intensive reading, and comprehensive presentation activities.
 Lobien is mentored by Ms. Sarah Velasquez.

 “At the Grade 6 level, doing and writing research is no easy task.
 Reading related literature, understanding statistical tables and results, and interpreting, analyzing, and discussing results are tasks that would need competence in higher-order thinking skills, the growth mindset and the grit in finishing the rather tedious task, and the courage to speak in front to present what he has learned through the research activity.
 Juan was able to cultivate these qualities in him and that makes him a competent researcher.
 Further, he was able to accomplish all these through the manifestations of the 5Cs in him, his grit, and his growth mindset,” shared Mr. Jahrel Tampil, Southville Research Head.